+At June 30, 2024, the University reported an asset of \$168 for its proportionate share of the PERS RHIPA net OPEB asset.
+The net OPEB asset as of June 30, 2024 was measured as of June 30, 2023 and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2021.

 At June 30, 2023, the University reported an asset of \$132 for its proportionate share of the PERS RHIPA net OPEB asset.
-The net OPEB asset as of June 30, 2023 was measured as of June 30, 2022 and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2020.
+The net OPEB asset as of June 30, 2023 was measured as of June 30, 2022, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2020.

-At June 30, 2022, the University reported an asset of \$68 for its proportionate share of the PERS RHIPA net OPEB asset.
-The net OPEB asset as of June 30, 2022 was measured as of June 30, 2021, and the total OPEB asset used to calculate the net OPEB asset was determined by an actuarial valuation as of December 31, 2019.

 The PERS system does not provide Oregon Tech an audited proportionate share as a separate employer; the University is allocated a proportionate share of PERS employer state agencies.
 DAS calculated Oregon Tech's proportionate share of all state agencies internally based on actual contributions by the University as compared to the total for employer state agencies.
 The Oregon Audits Division reviewed this internal calculation.
-Oregon Tech's proportion was 0.38 and 0.44 percent of the statewide OPEB plan as of June 30, 2023 and June 30, 2022, respectively, a decrease of 0.06.
-Oregon Tech's proportion percentage of the statewide OPEB plan as of June 30, 2022 remained unchanged from June 30, 2021.
+Oregon Tech's proportion was 0.38 percent of the statewide OPEB plan as of June 30, 2024 and June 30, 2023, respectively.
+Oregon Tech's proportion percentage of the statewide OPEB plan as of June 30, 2023 remained decreased by 0.05 percent from June 30, 2022.

-For the year ended June 30, 2023 and 2022, Oregon Tech recorded total OPEB expense of (\$19) and (\$10), respectively, due to the change in the net PERS RHIPA OPEB asset, changes to deferred outflows and deferred inflows, and amortization of previously deferred amounts.
+For the year ended June 30, 2024 and 2023, Oregon Tech recorded total OPEB expense of (\$24) and (\$19), respectively, due to the change in the net PERS RHIPA OPEB asset, changes to deferred outflows and deferred inflows, and amortization of previously deferred amounts.

 Certain deferred inflows of resources and deferred outflows of resources are calculated at the system-wide level and are allocated to employers based on their proportionate share.
 Other deferred items are calculated at the University level.
-For the measurement period ended June 30, 2022 and June 30, 2021, there were:
+For the measurement period ended June 30, 2023 and June 30, 2022, there were:

-- A difference due to changes in assumptions • - A difference between expected and actual • experience - Changes in employer proportion since the prior measurement date - Difference between employer contributions and proportionate share of contributions - Net difference between projected and actual OPEB plan investment earnings - Contributions subsequent to the measurement date changes in assumptions, and change in employer proportion are amortized over the average remaining service lives of all plan participants, including retirees, determined as of the beginning of the respective measurement period.
+- A difference due to changes in assumptions - A difference between expected and actual experience - Changes in employer proportion since the prior measurement date - Difference between employer contributions and proportionate share of contributions - Net difference between projected and actual OPEB plan investment earnings - Contributions subsequent to the measurement date changes in assumptions, and change in employer proportion are amortized over the average remaining service lives of all plan participants, including retirees, determined as of the beginning of the respective measurement period.
 Employers are required to recognize OPEB expense based on the balance of the closed period "layers" attributable to each measurement period.
 The average remaining service lives determined as of the beginning of each measurement period is as follows: